 Bless my friend.
 She’s not the most coherent creature you’ll ever encounter, but you get the gist of her amusing tantrum.
 The agent wanted £240 for an application fee.
 The agent justified the price by suggesting they provide the best credit checks and references in the business.
 I’m going to go out on a whim and call bullshit.
 I don’t care if their credit checks/references come with 22 carot ribbons attached around them; there’s no way £150 + VAT for references can be justified, nor a £50 + VAT fee for a credit check.
 They use a third party credit check company just like thousands of other agents use; and those other agents seem to manage ok by charging a more reasonable application fee.

-Here’s a list of Tenant Credit Check Services For Landlords – you can get checks done for free via Discount letting, while the others charge an average of £7.
+Here’s a list of Tenant Credit Check Services For Landlords – you can get fully comprehensive credit checks for approx £20.
 If agents want to make a small profit for arranging the credit check, then fine, by all means put a cherry on top, but make it reasonable and justifiable.

 I went onto the letting agent’s website (R&P Lettings) and looked under the “Tenant info” section”.
 This is what they said about “References”: